esoriams/notifications/README.md

 ## How to use it

 Main url is kind of ``http://127.0.0.1:8000/``, depends on your local configuration.
-Database seeder by default creates 3 users, so you can set 1, 2 or 3 as "user id"...

 The system has been developed to consume the web api internally, so you can check it all of them by launching the command: